A Journey Within and Beyond Methamphetamines

-Meth (also known as methamphetamine or crystal meth), an incredibly addictive and destructive chemical, breaches, burrow a hole into, and hooks into the human body, mind, and spirit by attacking two fronts.
+Meth (also known as methamphetamine or crystal meth), an incredibly addictive and destructive chemical, breaches, burrow a hole into, and hooks into the human body, mind, and spirit by attacking two fronts, and the entire central nervous system.
 Its qualities are truly captured in the image of a hungry ghost – methamphetamine’s appetite for devastation and expansion is endless.

-On the one front, meth affects mood, inducing a euphoric, speeded-up experience of elevation, including a sense of personal omnipotence, as many stimulants do.
+On the one front, meth affects mood, inducing a euphoric, sped-up experience of elevation, including a sense of personal omnipotence, as many stimulants do.
 On the other front, it artificially powers up experiences of heightened sensuality.
-By inorganically forcing the body to create overwhelmingly enjoyable, instantaneous, intense pleasure, the drug snags millions in its web, which continues to expand into and across our communities, to terrible effect.
+By inorganically forcing the body to create overwhelmingly enjoyable, instantaneous, intense pleasure, the drug snags millions in its web of engaging in methamphetamine use, which continues to expand into and across our communities, to terrible effects of meth.

 In a way, via the epidemic spread of crystal meth as a street drug in the United States, combined with the continued use in some medical contexts, the substance is keeping true to its original genocidal design, effectively wiping out vast swaths of human spirit wherever it goes.
-Crystal meth appeals are sticky and easy to hook into because they create euphoria or intense feelings of feeling good, which emerges immediately upon ingestion.
-It also connects to sexuality, functioning as an aphrodisiac affecting libido.
+The drug appeals are sticky and easy to hook into because they create euphoria or intense feelings of feeling good, which emerges immediately upon ingestion.
+It also connects to sexuality, functioning as an aphrodisiac affecting libido, which can result in risky sexual behaviors.

-Meth is widely used in some subcultures to prop up the sexual drive and sensual experiences through whipping arousal into a frenzied state, producing amplified sensations of sexual pleasure while exacting a breathtaking toll on the body and spirit of the person consenting to use the substance.
-Crystal meth is a chemical that “hits” the pleasure and reward system by design has multiple ways, including dopamine, like many addictive substances, and serotonin and norepinephrine.
+Meth is widely used in some subcultures to prop up the sexual drive and sensual experiences through whipping arousal into a frenzied state, producing amplified sensations of sexual pleasure while exacting a breathtaking toll on the body and spirit of the person consenting to meth abuse.
+It is a chemical that “hits” the pleasure and reward system by design and has multiple ways, including dopamine, like many addictive substances, and serotonin and norepinephrine.
+It is one of the most illicit drugs and if you abuse methamphetamine, and are seeking treatment, our treatment programs can help.

 Many users find themselves unable to override their pleasure centers and maintain their free will in the face of that multi-tiered, sophisticated onslaught of pleasurable experiences.
-Instead, more than a million and a half Americans and still more worldwide find themselves submitting control of their lives to this substance and the harmful spirit behind it.
+Instead, more than a million and a half Americans and still more worldwide find themselves submitting control of their lives to meth abuse and the harmful spirit behind it.
 In return for exciting pleasure sensations, meth extracts a nasty toll from the body.
-Common symptoms of meth use include (but not limited to):
+Meth abusers who engage in snorting meth can experience these effects.

 • Hyperactivity